Relationship advice: Moving in together

 Deciding when to move in together can be tricky.
 Giving relationship advice on moving in together is equally tricky, but we’ll give it a go.

 First off, it’s worth thinking about why you’re considering it in the first place.
-Maybe you think sharing household expenses is just a practical way to save money, or it’s the easiest way to see each other around your intense work schedules.
+Maybe you think sharing household bills is just a practical way to save money, or it’s the easiest way to see each other around your intense work schedules.
 These are both totally valid reasons to move in.
 But you also need to examine what it means to both of you emotionally before you dive in the deep end.

 “Ask yourself, what moving in together means to you?” says Dr Janet Reibstein, psychologist and professor at Exeter University.
 “Is it about convenience, or is it the next step in your relationship?
 Ideally, you need to decide this before even bringing it up with your partner.”